Ukrainian Comedian Faces Crazed Hecklers

 It is just an inherently joyous activity.

+It is.
 Well, now they've got those trampolines that are sort of caged trampolines.

-In my youth, you sort of had to risk spring injuries and falling off the side injuries, but now they've got them enclosed as though to compress the fun was a less dangerous thing.
+In my youth, you sort of had to risk spring injuries and falling off-the-side injuries, but now they've got them enclosed as though to compress the fun was a less dangerous thing.

 But I feel then the injuries are all caused by the other children, which means you've got more blame to go around rather than just blaming gravity or the ground.